vmercel/blog-posts-api/README.md

 owner: string
 }
 ```
 The parentId could be referencing a post or another comment.
-This enables nesting of comments. owner is the user or author of the post.
+This enables nesting of comments. owner is the user or author of the post/comment.